littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

     bar = bar.barSlice,
 }

-for key, value in producers do
+for key, value in slices do
     map[key] = value
 end